 The National Assembly

-The unicameral National Assembly of Lebanon is elected for a four years period.
+The unicameral National Assembly of Lebanon is elected for four years.
 The 128 seats in the National Assembly are equally divided among Muslims and Christians.
 Each of the eleven confessional subgroups occupies a fixed number of seats in the National Assembly.

 Due to this unusual division of seats in the National Assembly, the role of political parties in Lebanese politics is different from the role of political parties in normal parliamentary democracies.
 Many of the political parties are lists of candidates, supported by an important local figure.
 Political coalitions are therefore only formed because of electoral reasons, and easily fall apart once the seats in parliament are secured.
 This form of parliamentary politics sustains a form of politics, based on satisfying instantly the grassroots support, rather than that it supports politics based on ideology and long-term objectives.
 Analysts say that Lebanese politics is both complicated and confusing.
 The combination of the fixed division of seats among the various religious groups, together with the many local candidates of different religions, makes it hard to get a clear view of the relative strength of political parties in the National Assembly.

 The National Assembly is elected by a system of multi-member constituencies with each voter having two votes, one for a party and one for a specific candidate.
-The winner-takes-all system, where the party winning most votes wins all the seats in the discrict, has been abolished as a result of the new election law.
+The winners-take-all system, where the party winning most votes wins all the seats in the district, has been abolished as a result of the new election law.
 The National Assembly is now elected in fifteen rather than six different constituencies.
 Lebanon has no legal electoral threshold, for now, and no compulsory voting.
 Lebanon has universal suffrage for all men, with a minimum age of 21.
-Women should have an elementary education and the minimum age of 21 in order to be authorised to vote.
+Women should have elementary education and the minimum age of 21 to be authorised to vote.
 Remarkably, voters do not vote according to their place of residence, but according to their “civil record”, usually the residence of their forefathers.

 Elections of 2014